CAMDEN, NEW JERSEY

 The bar at 409 Market was open prior to the opening of the Temple Theater.
 Camden City Directories for the years 1887 to 1891 show a Thomas O'Hara operating a saloon at the address.

-Edward Gondolff passed away in April of 1918 from pneumonia, leaving a wife and two children.
+Edward Gondolff passed away on April 3, 1918 from pneumonia, leaving a wife and two children.
 Prohibition was enacted a year later.
 Jennie Gondolff continued residence at 407 Market Street through at least 1924, and held title to the property until 1930.
 Robert L. Krager operated a new business at 401 Market Street which traded as the Temple Hotel in the mid 1920s.

 In November of 1931 a contract was awarded to raze all of the buildings from 401 to 415 Market Street including the Temple Theater and other buildings on the 400 block of Market Street, to make room for for a new post office and Federal building.